 What happens on Remembrance Day?

-The Queen and other Members of the Royal Family join political leaders, current and ex-members of the Armed Forces and World War veterans at the foot of the Cenotaph memorial.
+The King and other Members of the Royal Family join political leaders, current and ex-members of the Armed Forces and World War veterans at the foot of the Cenotaph memorial.
 As the bells of Big Ben toll eleven, and a single gun on Horse Guards Parade is fired, two minutes of complete silence is held in remembrance of all lost in war.
 Once a further round of gunfire signifies the end of the silence, the bugle call 'The Last Post' is played.
-Her Majesty and others, including High Commissioners from the Commonwealth, lay wreaths of poppies at the foot of the Cenotaph.
+His Majesty and others, including High Commissioners from the Commonwealth, lay wreaths of poppies at the foot of the Cenotaph.

-After a short religious service and another bugle call ('The Rouse'), the National Anthem is sung and The Queen departs.
+After a short religious service and another bugle call ('The Rouse'), the National Anthem is sung and The King departs.
 War veterans then march in a slow procession past the Cenotaph to show their respects.
 A Member of the Royal Family takes the salute as the war veterans finish their route.

 How else do the Royal Family mark Remembrance?

 The King and Members of the Royal Family attend a number of engagements each year in the lead-up to Remembrance Sunday.
 These include the annual Festival of Remembrance at the Royal Albert Hall and the opening of the Field of Remembrance at Westminster Abbey.